bellcastle88/CRM-App/README.md

 ## Description

-This is a DatabaseWebApp. it has a function below :
+This is a Customer Relationship Manager App. it has a function below :

 - Create user
 - Read user